muathhnaifat/learning-journal/README.md

 I alawys remind my self :

-1- Remember that it takes time to learn
+1. Remember that it takes time to learn

-2- Never stop learning.
+1. Never stop learning.
 Set a new goal for every one you accomplished.

-3- Learn from the mistakes of others.
+1. Learn from the mistakes of others.

 ### Support or Contact

-Having trouble with Pages? contact my on my email : muath_hnaifat@yahoo.com
+Having trouble with Pages? contact my on my faceboook account :[click here](https://www.facebook.com/muath_hnaifat)

-000